Russia warns US of retaliation over Obama-era expulsions

 The Russian diplomats and their families were given 72 hours to leave.

-"We are still hopeful that the US, as a proponent of the rule of law, will finally respect international obligations," the Russian minister added, during a press conference with European Union diplomatic chief Federica Mogherini.
+"We are still hopeful that the US, as a proponent of the rule of law, will finally respect international obligations," he added, during a press conference with EU diplomatic chief Federica Mogherini.

 But the resurfacing of the expulsions row comes amid a much larger focus on alleged Russian meddling in last year's US election campaign, which is the subject of major investigations in Washington.

+"We are thinking about specific steps, and I don't believe that this should be discussed publicly," Mr Lavrov told journalists of the potential diplomatic response.

+Russia's Deputy Foreign Minister Sergei Ryabkov, meanwhile, told the RIA-Novosti news agency that "there were several variants of a response and a harsh reaction is prepared".
+The expelled diplomats were based in Washington and San Francisco.

-Russian newspaper Izvestia said on Monday, citing sources, that Moscow may expel 30 American diplomats and seize US property in the country.
+Russian newspaper Izvestia on Monday cited sources as saying Moscow may expel 30 American diplomats and seize US property in the country.

-Mr Putin last December ruled out kicking out American diplomats, a move interpreted as Moscow's intention to build ties with a new White House administration over the alleged cyber hacking, dubbed Grizzly Steppe by US officials.
+Mr Putin in December ruled out kicking out American diplomats, a move interpreted as Moscow's intention to build ties with a new White House administration, over the alleged cyber hacking, dubbed Grizzly Steppe by US officials.

 Mr Trump himself hailed Mr Putin's restraint - he even invited US diplomats' families to a party in the Kremlin - as a "great move" and "very smart".

-However, Russia wants to regain its properties in the US and the subject was on the agenda of Mr Putin's meeting with Mr Trump at the G-20 summit in Hamburg last week, according to the Kremlin.
+However, Russia wants to regain its properties in the US, and the subject was on the agenda of Mr Putin's meeting with Mr Trump at the Group of 20 summit in Hamburg last week, according to the Kremlin.

+Mr Ryabkov reiterated on Monday that "diplomatic property should be returned to us", RIA-Novosti reported.

+Mr Trump said he had pressed Mr Putin over alleged meddling in the US election that catapulted him to power.
+He said the Russian leader "vehemently denied it".

+Mr Lavrov warned that those steps threatened "the whole relationship" between Russia and the US.

-The sanctions led Moscow to cancel a meeting in June between US Undersecretary of State Tom Shannon with Russia's Deputy Foreign Minister Sergei Ryabkov.
+The sanctions led Moscow to cancel a meeting in June between US Under Secretary of State Tom Shannon and Russia's Mr Ryabkov.

 However, the two are reportedly planning to meet next week instead.